Origin

 Systems Theory Parallels

 FalseWork's kernel framework converges independently with several formal results in systems theory and cybernetics — not merely as borrowed vocabulary but as structural convergence that warrants further formal comparison.
-Ashby's Law of Requisite Variety, Shannon's redundancy principle, and the tight/loose coupling distinction each map directly onto the kernel/comma structure and the five territory classifications.
-The five territories are not an aesthetic taxonomy — they are positions in a formal space defined by the relationship between a system's generative capacity and its regulatory limits.
+Ashby's Law of Requisite Variety, Shannon's redundancy principle, and the tight/loose coupling distinction each map directly onto the kernel/comma structure and the four-cell classification.
+The four cells are not an aesthetic taxonomy — they are positions in a formal space defined by the relationship between a system's generative capacity and its regulatory limits.

 The Architecture

 FalseWork implements the theoretical framework as a computational instrument.
-Works are classified across five axes — territory, universal response type, kernel relationship, visibility, and navigation mode — producing a formal address in a five-dimensional behavior space.
+Works are classified across five axes — the four-cell position (universal response type), kernel relationship, visibility, navigation mode, and the binary Commitment gate — producing a formal address in a five-dimensional behavior space.
 The knowledge graph connects works across domains by shared structural coordinates.
 The structural profile states each work's formal address, comma management strategy, and cross-domain equivalent.
 The classifier currently uses natural language reasoning; deriving coordinates directly from formal properties is the next architectural problem.

 The Instrument and Its Limits